annahanslc/annahanslc/README.md

 ## What I am Working On Now 🔥

-[🎏 Koi Fish Varieties and Traits Image Classification](https://github.com/annahanslc/koi-price-prediction) - Leveraging a Convolutional Neural Network with ResNet18 to perform multi-label, multi-class classification on images of koi fish.
+[🎏 Koi Fish Varieties and Traits Image Classification](https://github.com/annahanslc/koi-price-prediction) - Leveraging a Convolutional Neural Network to perform multi-label, multi-class classification on images of koi fish.

 ## What's in My Toolbox 🧰